neatnik/omg.lol/info/Community/chat.md

   * **#gratitude**, [Expressing gratitude feels good!](https://www.mindful.org/the-science-of-gratitude/)
   * **#venting**, A space to complain, gripe, or just let it all out

-In addition, Discord also offers a voice chat rooms and a couple of co-working spaces.
+In addition, Discord also offers voice channels and a couple of co-working spaces.